 After successfully passing the multiple-choice end test with a score of 80% or higher, a printable certificate will be instantly issued to the user.

-The certificate is RoSPA-approved and valid for three years.
+The certificate is RoSPA assured and valid for three years.

 The first step in accident prevention is identifying the hazard.
 It is the legal responsibility of an employer to carefully assess everything in the workplace that has the potential to cause harm.
 Once identified, the risk of the hazard can be assessed and control measures put in place, as is appropriate.